From misdiagnosed heart attack to patient advocacy superhero

 Paramedics confirmed the heart attack with an electrocardiogram - or EKG - and Rhonda was rushed to the hospital by ambulance, sirens blaring.

 “I was having the classic Hollywood heart attack, but at the hospital they looked at me and said ‘we don’t think you are having a heart attack,’ and sent me home.
-In spite of empirical evidence, they dismissed me as an hysterical new mom.”
+In spite of empirical evidence, they dismissed me.”

 Symptoms persisted and Rhonda repeatedly sought treatment, at the hospital and with a general practitioner.
 Each time, her symptoms were dismissed.